suitenumerique/meet/docs/installation/compose.md

 - A Postgresql database - we provide [an example in the compose file](../examples/compose/compose.yaml).
 - A Redis database - we provide [an example in the compose file](../examples/compose/compose.yaml).
 - A Livekit server - we provide [an example in the compose file](../examples/compose/compose.yaml).
+- Optionnal requirements - MinIO server - If you want to enable recording and/or transcription features, you need a MinIO server that is outside the scope of this documentation.

 ## Software Requirements